Artour64/interval-finder/readme.md

  Alternative way of inputting the target interval to search for.
  Instead of cents, input the interval as a fraction.
  e.g. `-f 3/2` or `--fraction 3/2`

+ -e --edo \[positive integer\]/\[positive integer\]
+ Alternative way of inputting the target interval to search for.
+ Instead of cents, input the interval as a note of an EDO scale.
+ e.g. `-e 7/12` or `--edo 7/12`